Situated on an unspoilt stretch of coast, Praa Sands is one of the best beaches in Cornwall to enjoy a self-catering holiday.

 on the beach.

 On the beach front enjoy panoramic sea views as you relax with a coffee, a glass of wine or something to eat at The Beachcomber Cafe or Sandbar restaurant.
 Porthleven is only a 10-minute drive from Praa Sands, where you can experience Cornwall’s exciting food scene.
-Taste the ocean at Rick Stein’s new restaurant, Kota, The Square and Amelies.
+Taste the ocean at Rick Stein’s new restaurant, or alternatively try Kota, The Square or Amelies.

 A seasonal dog ban is in place on Praa Sands beach.
-In the summer months, dogs can stretch their legs in the morning and early evening, while in the winter dogs can enjoy the one mile stretch.
+In the summer months, dogs can stretch their legs in the morning and early evening, while in the winter dogs can enjoy the one mile stretch all day long.
 The flat beach and shallow waters offer the perfect playground for your canine friend.

 A flat one-mile stretch of golden sands, Praa Sands beach is perfect for the whole family.
 Small children can play in the sand while parents and grandparents will love the easy accessibility to the beach and restaurants.